wangjohn/wangjohn.github.io/_posts/2013-08-07-isolated-namespaces.md

 {% endhighlight %}

 This finishes off the process of isolating the helpers by inheriting the module returned by `RoutesHelpers.with`.

+# Discussion

+It is quite useful to look at how `isolate_namespace` is implemented in Rails.
+It shows how you can use the presence of methods to indicate configurations.
+By defining singleton methods on a module, `isolate_namespace` signals to other modules that the module it is isolating has been configured in a particular way.

 [docs]: http://edgeapi.rubyonrails.org/classes/Rails/Engine.html#label-Isolated+Engine
 [isolatedef]: https://github.com/rails/rails/blob/master/railties/lib/rails/engine.rb#L374-L403